- Home

 For this reason, it’s best to avoid lifting heavy objects when you can.
 If this isn’t possible – for example, if your work involves lifting – it’s worth considering your lifting technique.

-Some of the most important things to consider are keeping your feet shoulder-width apart for a strong base, squatting down instead of bending over, and maintaining good posture.
-Check out Healthy Working Lives’ guide to proper lifting technique for more guidance.
+Some of the most important things to consider are keeping your feet shoulder-width apart for a strong base, squatting rather than bending, and maintaining good posture.
+Check out Worksafe UK’s guide to proper lifting technique for more guidance.

 9. Add stretching into your routine

-Studies show that stretching is an important part of treating and preventing back pain – and there are a few reasons why.
+Studies show that stretching is an important part of treating and preventing back pain – and there are several reasons why.

-The spine consists of a series of interlocking bones (vertebrae) with cushions (discs) in between, and facet joints, which allow the spine to bend and twist.
+The spine consists of a series of interlocking bones (vertebrae) with cushions (discs) in between, and facet joints that allow the spine to bend and twist.
 This complex structure relies on the support of surrounding muscles to function properly.
-If muscles become tight, they get shorter, less flexible, and unable to offer as much support, which can result in lower back pain.
+If muscles become tight, they shorten, become less flexible, and are unable to offer as much support, which can result in lower back pain.

 According to experts, tight muscles can also pull on other body structures.
 For example, tight hamstrings can pull the pelvis down.
 And, with the pelvis connected to the lower back, this can also contribute to pain.

-Note: If you experience new or sudden back pain, it’s important not to stretch as it could be from an injury such as a muscle strain.
-Experts advise going easy on your back for a few days, or calling your GP if the pain doesn’t go away.
+Note: If you experience new or sudden back pain, it’s important not to stretch, as it could be an injury, such as a muscle strain.
+Experts advise going easy on your back for a few days or contacting your GP if the pain persists.

 Final thoughts…

 Back pain is incredibly common and, if left untreated, can significantly impact quality of life.
-Luckily, there are several things you can do to help reduce and manage back pain.
+Luckily, there are several ways to help reduce and manage it.

-For further reading, head over to the general health section of our website.
-Here, you’ll find information on everything from bone health to important health checks for over 50s.
+For further reading, head over to our general health section.
+Here, you’ll find information on everything from bone health to important health checks for over-50s.

 What steps have you taken to prevent back pain?
 Do you have any other tips that you’d like to share?
-We’d be interested to hear from you in the comments below.
+We’re interested to hear from you in the comments below.